All Dearborn-Dearborn Heights Articles

 News

 The Dearborn Public Schools Board of Education has sketched out the timeline for the search for a new superintendent.
-The process will open with the chance for the public to offer input on what they would like to see in the next leader of the third largest school district in Michigan - in person meetings on February 5 and survey open until February 16.
+The process will open with the chance for the public to offer input on what they would like to see in the next leader of the third largest school district in Michigan with a survey open until February 16.

 Thankful